 July 20, 2010

 Political Philosophy in Japan focuses on the politics of Japan's pre-eminent philosophical school - the Kyoto School - and particularly that of its founder, Nishida Kitarô (1870-1945).
 Existing literature on Nishida is dismissive of there being serious political content in his work, and of the ...

-David Williams, Rikki Kersten
+Edited By David Williams, Rikki Kersten

 Leftist thought and activism stands as a defining force in the articulation of political culture and policy in modern Japan.
 Operating from the periphery of formal political power for the most part, the Japanese Left has had an impact that extends far beyond its limited success at the ballot box. ...